opendocsg/slw-judgments-backfill/2016_SGHC_99/report.md

  ( b ) enter into any agreement by which he is retained or employed to prosecute any suit or action or other contentious proceeding which stipulates for or contemplates payment only in the event of success in that suit, action or proceeding.

 19     In my view, notwithstanding the apparent breadth of s 107(1)( _b_ ), the provision does not extend to cases such as the present where the Respondent would otherwise be unable to afford legal representation.
-This is supported by the decision of the Court of Three Judges in _Law Society of Singapore v Kurubalan s/o Manickam Rengaraju_ [2013] 4 SLR 91 (“ _Kurubalan_ ”), in which a distinction was drawn between “impecunious clients who would not otherwise be able to afford legal representation” and other litigants.
+This is supported by the decision of the Court of Three Judges in _Law Society of Singapore v Kurubalan s/o Manickam Rengaraju_ <span class="citation">[2013] 4 SLR 91</span> (“ _Kurubalan_ ”), in which a distinction was drawn between “impecunious clients who would not otherwise be able to afford legal representation” and other litigants.
 The case of _Kurubalan_ did not involve such an impecunious client, but the Court of Three Judges remarked that (at [82]):

  [I]t would be permissible and even honourable for an Advocate and Solicitor to act for an impecunious client in the knowledge that he would likely only be able to recover his appropriate fees or disbursements if the client were successful in the claim and could pay him out of those proceeds or if there was a costs order obtained against the other side. [emphasis in original]